European Health Insurance Card | Our Services | KelaSkip to content

 What kind of treatment can you get?

-If you have a European Health Insurance Card, you should receive medically necessary treatment when you travel or stay temporarily in another EU or EEA country, in Switzerland, in Great Britain or in Northern Ireland.
-Medically necessary treatment means treatment that cannot wait until you return home.
+If you have a European Health Insurance Card, you should receive necessary medical care when you travel or stay temporarily in another EU or EEA country, in Switzerland, in Great Britain or in Northern Ireland.
+Necessary medical care means treatment that cannot wait until you return home.

 You may need such treatment in case of acute illness or if you have an accident.
 You can also receive treatment if the treatment is related to pregnancy and childbirth or to a chronic illness.